5th Year MIDS Frequently Asked Questions (FAQ)

 Students attend live, online classes each week, hosted using face-to-face video-conferencing technology.
 The platform encourages collaboration and connection with classmates and faculty, which allows students to build real, lasting relationships.
 In addition to the live class sessions, students complete self-paced, asynchronous coursework throughout each week, and have access to social groups with classmates and one-on-one interaction with faculty.
 The self-paced coursework is immersive and dynamic, and prepares students for classroom discussions with peers and instructors.
 Content includes compelling videos, interactive case studies, recorded lectures, and collaborative activities that foster teamwork.

 All classes and coursework are delivered entirely online.
 Students must attend live weekly class sessions online, as well as a three- to four-day immersion on the UC Berkeley campus or in other locations relevant to data science.
 Immersion is crafted to deliver additional learning, networking, and community- building opportunities.

 How is the coursework delivered and what does it entail?

 UC Berkeley faculty members have worked with world-class course developers to create an I School curriculum designed specifically for an online learning environment.

 Before each weekly live class, students complete coursework on their own time.
 Coursework is immersive and dynamic, and prepares students for classroom discussions with peers and instructors.
 Content includes compelling videos, interactive case studies, recorded lectures, and collaborative activities that foster teamwork.

 What are live class sessions like?

-Our state-of-the-art online platform facilitates live, seminar-style classes driven by problem solving, collaboration, and discussion.
+Our online platform facilitates live, seminar-style classes driven by problem-solving, collaboration, and discussion.
 After each class, students have 24/7 access to class recordings.